Robert Curthose: Succession crisis

 In 1087, the elder William died of wounds suffered from a riding accident during a siege of Mantes.
 At his death he reportedly wanted to disinherit his eldest son but was persuaded to instead divide the Norman dominions between his two eldest sons.
 To Robert he granted the Duchy of Normandy and to William Rufus he granted the Kingdom of England.
 The youngest son, Henry, was given money to buy land.
 Of the two elder sons Robert was considered to be much weaker and was generally preferred by the nobles who held lands on both sides of the English Channel since they could more easily circumvent his authority.
-When their father died, the two brothers agreed to be each other's heirs.

 This agreement lasted less than a year, when barons joined with Robert to displace Rufus in the Rebellion of 1088, beginning in the spring of that year.
-Although Robert initially accepted Rufus' claim in England, when given the opportunity by the leader of the conspiracy, Odo, Bishop of Bayeux, he began preperations.
+Although Robert initially accepted Rufus's claim in England, when given the opportunity by the leader of the conspiracy and his probable chief advisor, Odo, Bishop of Bayeux, he began preparations.
 For this, Robert lacked sufficient funds, and approached his younger brother Henry for part of the money he had received in the inheritance.
 Henry refused, but Robert promptly offered the whole of the Cotentin, as well as Avranches and Mont-Saint-Michel, in exchange for 3000 livres.
 Henry agreed.

 Meanwhile, William found out about his barons' plot to overthrow him, and went to besiege Odo at Rochester.
 Odo found out, and fled for Pevensey to join the defence.
 The king followed the bishop towards Pevensey Castle and promptly began a siege there instead, abandoning the proposed action against Rochester.
-Although Robert did not himself join his allies in England, he sent a contingent of soldiers towards England so as to support them as he continued preperations.
+Although Robert did not himself join his allies in England, he sent a contingent of soldiers towards England so as to support them as he continued preparations, probably delayed by the need to control the channel.
 William sent his own fleet to contest the Norman landing as he invested Pevensey, at which point the English navy won a decisive victory.
 Robert's fleet had cost 3000 livres; all of the money gained from selling the Cotentin was now gone.
-After six weeks, Pevensey fell and Odo was captured, with William then having to besiege Rochester defended by multiple great Norman magnates, such as Robert of Bellême amongst the leaders.
+After six weeks, Pevensey fell and Odo was captured, with William then having to besiege Rochester defended by multiple great Norman magnates, such as Robert of Belleme amongst the leaders.

 With still no aid from Robert, whose resources were now limited, the defenders were forced to surrender.
 Bishop Odo was exiled and lost all of his lands within England, alongside other conspirators, and Robert lost any opportunity he had to seize England for the next 12 years.
 Not all of the barons who participated in the revolt were punished so severely; many, such as Roger Bigod and the Grandmesnils, reconciled with Rufus and came to oppose Robert.
 The revolt failed in part because Robert never showed up to support the English rebels, leaving only the controversial Odo of Bayeux to lead the barons.